daniel-isidro/master_kschool/master_class_18.md

 * Collinearity over 0.7 between input vars and the output var can be considered as good enough.
 But for ML models low collinearities can also be used

-* High R-squared values usually imply collinearity between the input var and the output.
+* R-squared values close to 1 usually imply collinearity between the input var and the output var.
 Probably that input var depends on the output var. **Overlooking this is a common error for Data Scientists**